United-Codes/cloudofficeprint-python/examples/spacex_example/spacex_example.md

     cop.config.ServerConfig(api_key=API_KEY)
 )
 ```
-If you have a cloud Office Print server running on localhost (e.g. on-premise version), replace the server url by the localhost url: `http://localhost:8010`
+If you have a Cloud Office Print server running on localhost (e.g. on-premise version), replace the server url by the localhost url: `http://localhost:8010`

 We also need to create the main element-collection object that contains all our data:
 ```python